mspnp/iaas-landing-zone-baseline/04-subscription-vending-execute.md

    > :book: At this point the networking team has delivered a spoke in which BU 0001's app team can deploy the IaaS application (ID: A0008).
 The networking team provides the necessary information to the app team for them to reference in their infrastructure-as-code artifacts.
    >
    > Hubs and spokes are controlled by the networking team's GitHub Actions workflows.
 This automation is not included in this reference implementation as this body of work is focused on the IaaS baseline and not the networking team's CI/CD practices.
+   >
+   > TODO-CK: Mention this is an non-idempotent process, once workload team starts deploying resources.

 ### Explore your resources